 Yes: a UK resident subsidiary will pay corporation tax on its worldwide income and gains unless it makes the election described in question 7.1 below, whereas a UK branch is liable to corporation tax only on the items listed in question 6.3.

-Subject to the point immediately below, the charge to UK corporation tax imposed on a non-resident company currently applies only where the non-resident company is trading in the UK through a PE; this means that a branch set up for investment purposes only, and not carrying on a trade, is not subject to UK corporation tax, though certain types of income arising in the UK - notably rent and interest - may be subject to income tax through withholding (at 20%).
+Subject to the exceptions noted immediately below, the charge to UK corporation tax imposed on a non-resident company currently applies only where the non-resident company is trading in the UK through a PE; this means that a branch set up for investment purposes only, and not carrying on a trade, is not subject to UK corporation tax, though certain types of income arising in the UK - notably rent and interest - may be subject to income tax through withholding (at 20%).

-The exception results from a legislative change made in 2016.
+The exceptions relate to UK land.
 A non-resident company can now be subject to corporation tax even where it does not have a PE in the UK, if it is nonetheless trading "in" the UK and the trade consists of "dealing in or developing" UK land.

-From 6 April 2019, non-UK resident companies will be charged corporation tax on their gains from direct and indirect disposals of interests in UK land (where certain conditions are met (see question 8.1 below)).
+From 6 April 2019, non-UK resident companies are subject to corporation tax on their gains from direct and indirect disposals of interests in UK land (where certain conditions are met (see question 8.1 below)).
+And as noted in question 3.8 above, from 6 April 2020 UK-source rent will come within the charge to corporation tax in the hands of non-UK resident companies.